efnats/chiagarden/README.md

-# Chia Garden
+# Chiagarden

-chiagarden is a collection of tools designed to help you build, manage, and maintain a Chia PoST farm on a linux based system.
+Chiagarden is a collection of tools designed to help you build, manage, and maintain a Chia PoST farm on a linux based system.
 These tools make it easier to prepare and mount your hard disks, and manage your plots for your PoST farm.

 ## chiainit